Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 270X, in theory, should be a lot faster than the GeForce GTX 750 Ti in general. (explain)
+Memory BandwidthThe Radeon R9 270X, in theory, should perform quite a bit faster than the GeForce GTX 750 Ti overall. (explain)

-Texel RateThe Radeon R9 270X is quite a bit (more or less 96%) better at texture filtering than the GeForce GTX 750 Ti. (explain)
+Texel RateThe Radeon R9 270X is a lot (approximately 96%) faster with regards to AF than the GeForce GTX 750 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison